 A Bay Area gold medalist led a group of volunteers through a day of service.
 It was a moment to give a much needed face lift to Montalvin Manor School in San Pablo.
 About two dozen volunteers dug holes for plants, painted, and even put in nets on basketball hoops.
 Yamaguchi's partners donated $10,000 to the Title 1 school.

-The Always Dream Foundation was created to advance the cause of childhood literacy through innovative reading programs and partnerships.
+Always Dream was created to advance the cause of childhood literacy through innovative reading programs and partnerships.

 “Always Reading” puts digital e-readers into the hands of underserved kindergartners and first-grade students, but also pairs the technology with print books and family participation.